MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-seeding-azure-data-box.md

     With this, the initial replication of the data occurs to the DPM/MABS disk.
 When it finishes the protection, the group status will show protection status as **OK** on the **Protection** page.

-17. To initiate the offline-backup copy to your Azure Data Box device, right-click the **Protection Group**, and then choose the **Create recovery point** option.
+17. Initiate the offline-backup copy to your Azure Data Box device.
+To initialize, do the following:

+Right-click the **Protection Group**, and then choose the **Create recovery point** option.
 You then choose the **Online Protection** option.

     ![Create recovery point](./media/offline-seeding-azure-data-box/create-recovery-point.png)